Agatha Chapman: Gouzenko affair

 In July 1946, she was identified by the Kellock-Taschereau Commission into espionage as a member of a communist cell, and of having aided the transmission of secret information to the Soviet Union.
 The Royal Commission had been called by Prime Minister Mackenzie King in early 1946 to examine allegations of a Soviet spy ring operating in Canada involving military and government officials by Igor Gouzenko, a Russian cipher clerk stationed in Ottawa, who had defected the previous year.
 The affair, with Gouzenko exposing Canadians spying for the Soviets, was often credited as a triggering event for the Cold War.

 Testifying at Commission hearings, Chapman admitted to being a member of a number of study groups discussing among other things, socialist and Marxist literature.
 These meetings were frequented by most of the people of interest to the committee, including Fred Rose, the communist federal MP for the Montreal riding of Cartier, whose names had come up in documents provided by Gouzenko, or in later testimony.
 Chapman also admitted to being a member of the Canadian Soviet Friendship Council, though this was nothing unusual at the time as the Russians had been viewed as close allies during the war, deserving Canadian support.

 A day after the Kellock-Taschereau Commission had revealed her name in its final report filed on 15 July 1946, Chapman was suspended with pay from her job at the Bureau.
 With rumours about her alleged spy activities swirling around Ottawa, she successfully petitioned the Minister of Justice Louis St. Laurent for a trial so that she could clear her name and restore her reputation.
 She was formally charged on 18 September 1946, and surrendered to police the next day to be arraigned before a magistrate and released on $2,000 bail.
 After only 4 ½ hours of testimony, County Court Judge A.G.
-McDougall dismissed the case against the 39-year old economist, agreeing with the defence counsel that “there was no evidence on which a jury could possibly have convicted.”
-Most tellingly, Gouzenko himself did not recall her name in Soviet documents, and did not recognize her despite living on the same street.
+McDougall dismissed the case against the 39-year-old economist, agreeing with the defence counsel that "there was no evidence on which a jury could possibly have convicted."
+Most tellingly, Gouzenko himself did not recall her name in Soviet documents, and did not recognise her despite living on the same street.